The Troubles in Ulster (1920–1922): Belfast boycott

-Banbridge & Dromore burnings
+Banbridge and Dromore burnings

-On 17 July 1920, the IRA assassinated British colonel Gerald Smyth in Cork.
+On 17 July 1920, the IRA assassinated British Colonel Gerald Smyth in Cork.
 He had told police officers to shoot civilians who did not immediately obey orders.
 Smyth was from a wealthy Protestant family in the northern town of Banbridge, County Down and his large funeral was held there on 21 July, the same day as the Belfast shipyard expulsions.
 After Smyth's funeral, about 3,000 Loyalists took to the streets.
 Many Catholic homes and businesses were attacked, burned and looted, despite police being present.
 A large mob of Loyalists, some armed, attacked and tried to break into the home of a republican family.
 The father fired on the crowd, killing a Protestant man.
 Hundreds of Catholic factory workers were also driven from their jobs, and many Catholic families fled Banbridge.
-Calm was restored after the British Army was deployed in the town.
+Calm was restored after the British Army was deployed into the town.

 On 23 July 1920, sectarian motivated riots occurred in Dromore, County Down.
-An estimated crowd of 500 attacked Catholic homes, businesses and the Catholic parochial house.
+An estimated crowd of 500 attacked Catholic homes, the Catholic parochial house and looted businesses.
 During the rioting, one member of the Orange Order was shot dead, it was determined that the bullet had been fired by the police trying to disperse the mob.
 At the end of these two days of violence, virtually the entire Catholic population of both Banbridge and Dromore were forced to flee their homes.
+Sectarian intimidation and violence continued in Banbridge and areas north of the town (the Bann Valley) throughout August and September 1920 with approximately 1,000 more Catholics being expelled from their jobs.